 What is an ostrich?

-The ostrich is the largest bird in the world.
-It is flightless and relies on strong legs with two clawed toes used for running and kicking.
+In 2016, the Somali ostrich was named a separate species from the common ostrich.
+They were previously a subspecies.
+Both ostrich species are the largest birds in the world.
+They are flightless and rely on strong legs with two clawed toes used for running and kicking.
 Males are black with white wings and tail feathers, while females are brownish-gray.

 Ostriches are resourceful and adaptable grazers.

 They feed on grasses, shrubbery, berries, seeds, and succulents.
-Ostriches also eat insects and small reptiles—which they chase in an awkward zigzag pattern.
-Ostriches can rely on the vegetation as a water source for a short time; however, for long-term survival, they need open-water sources.
+They also eat insects and small reptiles — which they chase in an awkward zigzag pattern.
+These large, flightless birds can rely on the vegetation as a water source for a short time; however, for long-term survival, they need open-water sources.

 They are polygamous.